 - does not get worse with time

 A buildup of gas in the stomach and intestines is among the most common causes of bloating.
-Other possible symptoms include:
+Other symptoms include:

 - feeling nauseous

 Bloating caused by gas may cause mild discomfort up to intense pain.
 Some people describe feeling that there is something trapped inside their stomach.

 - certain foods, including carbonated beverages, dairy, beans, cauliflower, broccoli, and cabbage

 - swallowing air while eating or chewing gum